dvlh/dvlh/README.md

 - 👋 Hi, I’m @dvlh
 - CS student at KAU
-- 👀 I’m interested in SPORTS AND anything about programming
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Data Analyst, Science and Python
 - 📫 How to reach me X: @N19err and insta: @dvlh

 <!--